syliow/url_shortener/WIKI.md

 ## Examples
 - **Short URL Generation**: Example of a generated short URL: `https://short.url/abc123`
 - **Reports Page**: Screenshot or description of the reports page layout.

+### Additional Sections

+## Workflow Summary
+1. **User Input**: User submits a long URL through the form.
+2. **Short URL Generation**: The system generates a unique short URL using a secure random method.
+3. **Database Storage**: The long URL and its corresponding short URL are stored in the database.
+4. **Redirection**: When a user accesses the short URL, they are redirected to the original long URL.
+5. **Analytics**: Click data is logged and displayed on the reports page.